typedb/typedb-docs/09-schema/01-concepts.md

 An attribute is a piece of information that determines the property of an element in the domain.
 For example, `name`, `language` and `age`.
 These attributes can be assigned to anything that needs them as a property.

 ### Define an attribute
-To define a new attribute, we use the `sub` keyword followed by `attribute`, `datatype` and the type of the desired value.
+To define a new attribute, we use the `sub` keyword followed by `attribute`, `value` and the type of the desired value.

 <div class="tabs dark">